masuwonchon/suricata/README.md

 Introduction
 ------------

-Suricata is a network IDS, IPS and NSM engine.
+Suricata is a network IDS, IPS and NSM engine for DLP

 Installation